Nadler Financial Group Inc. Sells 270 Shares of McDonald’s Co. (NYSE:MCD)

-Nadler Financial Group Inc. trimmed its stake in McDonald’s Co.
-(NYSE:MCD – Get Rating) by 3.4% during the fourth quarter, Holdings Channel reports.
-The fund owned 7,602 shares of the fast-food giant’s stock after selling 270 shares during the quarter.
-Nadler Financial Group Inc.’s holdings in McDonald’s were worth $2,003,000 as of its most recent filing with the SEC.
+Nadler Financial Group Inc. reduced its holdings in McDonald’s Co.
+(NYSE:MCD – Get Rating) by 3.4% in the fourth quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor owned 7,602 shares of the fast-food giant’s stock after selling 270 shares during the quarter.
+Nadler Financial Group Inc.’s holdings in McDonald’s were worth $2,003,000 at the end of the most recent quarter.

-A number of other institutional investors have also made changes to their positions in MCD.
-Arrowstreet Capital Limited Partnership increased its position in shares of McDonald’s by 1,189.7% during the first quarter.
-Arrowstreet Capital Limited Partnership now owns 2,191,692 shares of the fast-food giant’s stock valued at $541,962,000 after purchasing an additional 2,021,754 shares during the period.
-Price T Rowe Associates Inc. MD increased its position in shares of McDonald’s by 16.3% during the third quarter.
-Price T Rowe Associates Inc. MD now owns 7,869,149 shares of the fast-food giant’s stock valued at $1,816,219,000 after purchasing an additional 1,105,231 shares during the period.
-Renaissance Technologies LLC increased its position in shares of McDonald’s by 44.2% during the first quarter.
-Renaissance Technologies LLC now owns 2,531,400 shares of the fast-food giant’s stock valued at $625,965,000 after purchasing an additional 776,419 shares during the period.
-Barclays PLC increased its position in shares of McDonald’s by 48.4% during the third quarter.
-Barclays PLC now owns 1,879,173 shares of the fast-food giant’s stock valued at $433,603,000 after purchasing an additional 612,854 shares during the period.
-Finally, State Street Corp increased its position in shares of McDonald’s by 1.1% during the third quarter.
-State Street Corp now owns 34,704,308 shares of the fast-food giant’s stock valued at $8,007,672,000 after purchasing an additional 365,601 shares during the period.
-66.86% of the stock is owned by institutional investors.
+A number of other hedge funds have also added to or reduced their stakes in MCD.
+PrairieView Partners LLC raised its position in shares of McDonald’s by 18.5% during the 3rd quarter.
+PrairieView Partners LLC now owns 237 shares of the fast-food giant’s stock valued at $55,000 after buying an additional 37 shares during the period.
+MCF Advisors LLC raised its position in shares of McDonald’s by 0.8% during the 3rd quarter.
+MCF Advisors LLC now owns 4,758 shares of the fast-food giant’s stock valued at $1,098,000 after buying an additional 37 shares during the period.
+Lumature Wealth Partners LLC raised its position in shares of McDonald’s by 1.7% during the 3rd quarter.
+Lumature Wealth Partners LLC now owns 2,249 shares of the fast-food giant’s stock valued at $519,000 after buying an additional 37 shares during the period.
+Grimes & Company Inc. raised its position in shares of McDonald’s by 0.3% during the 3rd quarter.
+Grimes & Company Inc. now owns 12,136 shares of the fast-food giant’s stock valued at $2,800,000 after buying an additional 39 shares during the period.
+Finally, Hazlett Burt & Watson Inc. raised its position in shares of McDonald’s by 7.3% during the 4th quarter.
+Hazlett Burt & Watson Inc. now owns 585 shares of the fast-food giant’s stock valued at $154,000 after buying an additional 40 shares during the period.
+66.86% of the stock is currently owned by institutional investors.

 McDonald’s Dividend Announcement

-The business also recently announced a quarterly dividend, which was paid on Wednesday, March 15th.
-Shareholders of record on Wednesday, March 1st were issued a dividend of $1.52 per share.
-This represents a $6.08 annualized dividend and a yield of 2.14%.
-The ex-dividend date of this dividend was Tuesday, February 28th.
-McDonald’s’s payout ratio is presently 72.81%.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, March 15th.
+Stockholders of record on Wednesday, March 1st were given a $1.52 dividend.
+The ex-dividend date was Tuesday, February 28th.
+This represents a $6.08 annualized dividend and a dividend yield of 2.14%.
+McDonald’s’s dividend payout ratio is presently 72.81%.

 McDonald’s Corp. engages in the operation and franchising of restaurants.
 It operates through the following segments: U.S., International Operated Markets, and International Developmental Licensed Markets and Corporate.
 The U.S. segment focuses its operations on the United States.
 The International Operated Markets segment consists of operations and the franchising of restaurants in Australia, Canada, France, Germany, Italy, the Netherlands, Russia, Spain, and the U.K.